|Aktivitets nivå :||Kultur & Tema reiser (standard) - Natur og dyrereiser - Self guided/independent - Sykkelturer|

 End your trip in Mestre (Venice).
 If you have time, Mestre (Venice) is an excellent place to spend a couple of days enjoying the delights of this world famous city; take a gondola ride along the Grand Canal, marvel at Venetian art through the ages and relax with a gelato (or two!) **

-* 7 nights 2 and 3-star hotels * 6 days cycling with luggage transfer between hotels * 95% tarmac, 5% gravel tracks * Mainly quiet roads and cycle paths * Possibility to take the train to make the route shorter on days 2 and 5 * Self-guided holiday.
+* 7 nights 2 and 3-star hotels, with an option to upgrade * 6 days cycling with luggage transfer between hotels * 95% tarmac, 5% gravel tracks * Mainly quiet roads and cycle paths * Possibility to take the train to make the route shorter on days 2 and 5 * Self-guided holiday.
 Min age 8 yrs

 All breakfasts are included on this trip.
 For breakfast you can expect a continental style buffet including cold meats, eggs, cheese, breads, pastries, jam, tea and coffee.
 For lunch and dinner, you will find an abundance of cheap and hearty Italian food available from local restaurants and cafes.
 You will always find a good 'menu del giorno' in the restaurants and cafes in towns and cities, these tend to feature a number of antipasti/starters, followed by a pizza or pasta dish, and a local dessert.
-There are also plenty of supermarkets to stock up on picnic items.
-It is possible to upgrade to half-board for a supplement; please ask your sales consultant for more details.
+There are also plenty of supermarkets to stock up on picnic items, an excellent way to enjoy lunches on a self-guided trip.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.